RekaKR/vizsgaremek/README.md

-# vizsgaremek
+# "Masterpiece of exam" || Vizsgaremek
-It is my "final masterpiece" at the FS Api class; a MERN (full)-stack webapp made with React & Node.js.
+It is my "final masterpiece" at the FS Api class; a MERN-stack (full-stack) webapplication made with React & Node.js.

 ## Start the program
 ### Start the program with vsc